-Risk management, in practice, can require years of experience to execute in an effective and efficient manner.
-Risk management, essentially, is crisis prevention.
-By continually identifying, analyzing, and evaluating potential vulnerabilities within an organization, you are able to mitigate the possibility of a crisis situation arising.
-Different organizations and industries will face a different set of risks, and it is important to be aware of which are relevant to your organization.
+Risk management is essentially crisis prevention and can require years of experience to execute in an effective and efficient manner.
+By continually identifying potential vulnerabilities within an organization, you are able to mitigate the possibility of a crisis situation arising.
+Different organizations and industries will face different risks, and it is important to be aware of which are relevant to your organization.

-An operational risk is something along the lines of a labor strike, contamination, or defects in products.
-Each of these spreads a negative image of your brand, and hurts the trust you’ve built with customers over the years.
+Operational risks can include a labor strike, contamination, or defects in products.
+Each of these spreads a negative image of your brand and hurts the trust you’ve built with customers over the years.
 Trust in a product is hard to rebuild, but mitigating these risks can help keep a small problem from turning into a major crisis situation.

 These are the sort of risks that cannot be as easily predicted or prevented.
-They are risks such as extreme weather or political and legal changes.
+They include extreme weather or political and legal changes.
 Managing perimeter risks often looks like contingency planning.
-In cases where these sort of instances occur, the risk of crisis lies in being unprepared.
+In cases where these sorts of instances occur, the risk of a crisis lies in being unprepared.
 It is key to come up with plans for how you will adjust to a variety of changing scenarios.
-By knowing ahead of time how an act of nature or a new legal policy would affect your company or organization, you will be able to react more quickly and deliberately if any of these risks should come to fruition.
+By preparing ahead of time, you will be able to react more quickly and deliberately if any of these risks should come to fruition.

 Strategic risks could cause changes in your company’s leadership or loss of reputation either in your industry or the public eye.
-Certain strategic plans may make sense from the inside, but those who do not understand the risks could question your judgement and doubt your good business practices.
-You need to plan for public response to dramatic changes to your strategic plan.
-Learn to accept that although your decisions are made in good judgement, people may not accept your reasoning – prepare a message that justifies your decision and how it creates a benefit to stakeholders and the public.
+Certain strategic plans may make sense from the inside, but those who do not understand the risks could question your judgment and doubt your good business practices.
+You need to plan for a public response to dramatic changes to your strategic plan and prepare a message that explains your decision and its benefit to stakeholders and the public.

 Almost all organizations have the potential for a financial crisis, but by constantly managing the potential risks that lead to a financial crisis, they can be avoidable.
 Evaluating the financial state of an organization or company can sometimes be enough to understand and potentially mitigate the risks involved.